keithalewis/papers/bio.md

 classroom tool in mathematics.
 He went on to work on Wall Street at Bankers Trust, Morgan Stanley, and Banc of America Securities.
 (That is not a typo.
-It was during the dregs end of the Glass-Steagall Act that forbid banks to traffic in stocks.)
+It was during the dregs end of the Glass-Steagall Act that forbade banks to traffic in stocks.)

-He and his team built equity derivative libraries and made the numbers used to run the business available to the trading desk via high-performance Excel add-ins.
+He and his team built their equity derivative libraries that made the numbers used to run the business available to the trading desk via high-performance Excel add-ins.
 Supporting spreadsheets traders use was an excellent way to elicit user needs and rapidly prototype products that resulted in production quality code.

 Since 2002 Keith has been a consultant for hedge funds of various shapes and sizes building valuation models and tools for exploring, testing,